MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-data-workspace.md

 ---
-title: How to use Data Workspace
+title: Overview of Data Workspace
 description: Learn how to use Data Worksapce.
 author: pranita225
 ms.topic: conceptual